Erosion Control for Residential Construction

 Residential construction

 Erosion control can be challenging on any construction site.
-Mitigating erosion on residential construction projects, however, comes with a unique set of challenges.
+Mitigating erosion and managing runoff on residential construction projects, however, comes with a unique set of challenges.

-Whether you’re building a single family home or an entire new subdivision, erosion control must be mitigated and managed during all phases of construction.
-Set your site up for success by selecting the right residential erosion control products that meet your projects needs.
+Whether you’re building a single family home or a developing new subdivision, erosion control must be mitigated during all phases of construction.
+Set your site up for success by selecting the right residential erosion control products from the start.

-Start by securing the construction perimeter with Silt Fence or Silt Sock.
-These sediment control products trap sediment laden runoff by capturing the solids and pollutants and allowing filtered stormwater to flow through.
+Start by securing the construction perimeter with silt fence or silt sock.
+These sediment control products trap sediment laden runoff by capturing the pollutants and allowing filtered stormwater to flow through.
 A secure perimeter is especially important on new construction home plots because the ground is typically flat and lacks vegetation which means runoff will freely flow from site to street if not mitigated.

 Silt Fence for Sediment Control

-Historically, Silt Fence has been the first choice for sediment control around construction sites.
-Silt Fence establishes a clear perimeter around the site, but more importantly, the temporary fence controls sediment that escapes during land disturbance.
-Silt Fence’s woven slit film polypropylene yarns retain sediment and allow a filtered release of stormwater.
+Historically, silt fence has been the first choice for sediment control around construction sites.
+Silt fence establishes a clear perimeter around the site, but more importantly, the temporary fence controls sediment.
+Silt fence’s woven polypropylene yarns retain sediment and allow a filtered release of stormwater.

 Compost Filter Silt Sock for Perimeter Control

-Although Silt Fence is the popular choice, Silt Fence s subject to a lot of wear and tear on subdivisions.
+Although silt fence is the popular choice, temporary fence is subject to a lot of wear and tear on subdivisions.
 The temporary fence often gets trampled, run over and collapses.
-If your Silt Fence fails during a rain event, sediment laden runoff will freely flow into streets or streams.
-If your Silt Fence is compromised when an inspector arrives on site, that could result in a fine for you.
+If your fence fails during a rain event, sediment laden runoff will freely flow into streets or streams.
+If your temporary fence is compromised when an inspector arrives on site, that could result in a fine for you.

-The alternative to Silt Fence is Compost Filter Silt Sock.
-Silt Sock traps runoff sediment in its mulch matrix.
-Options for Silt Sock are extensive but the common sizes for residential construction include:
+The alternative to silt fence is compost filter silt sock.
+Silt sock traps runoff sediment in its mulch matrix.
+Silt Sock is manufactured in diameters up to 24-inches but the common sizes for residential construction include:

 • 8″ x 200′ continuous pallet